Skip to main content

 Chal (Шал)

-A traditional fermented milk drink, similar to ayran but slightly thicker and more sour.
-It's a refreshing beverage often consumed during hot weather.
+A traditional fermented milk drink, like ayran but a bit thicker and more sour.
+People drink it to cool off in hot weather.

 fermented milkCold